 The A. W. Mellon Lectures in the Fine Arts were established in 1949 to bring to the people of the United States the results of the best contemporary thought and scholarship bearing upon the subject of the fine arts.

 Because of the East Building renovation, the Sixty-Fourth A. W. Mellon Lectures in the Fine Arts will be presented in the West Building Lecture Hall, which has a capacity of 159 people.
-The lectures will also be screened simultaneously in the West Building Project Room and the East Building Reception Room.
-Seating in these three onsite locations will be offered on a first-come, first-seated basis to numbered entry pass holders.
-Passes will be distributed before the lecture, beginning at 1:00 p.m., in the East Building Concourse lobby; the line may form when the Gallery opens at 11:00 a.m.
+The lectures will also be screened simultaneously in the West Building Project Room.
+Seating in these onsite locations will be offered on a first-come, first-seated basis to numbered entry pass holders.
+Passes will be distributed before the lecture, beginning at 1:00 p.m., in the East Building Concourse lobby.
 To accommodate the considerable public interest, the lectures will be available for the first time via live stream on the Gallery website.
-For more information and to access the live stream, please visit www.nga.gov/mellonlectures.
+To access the live stream, please visit www.nga.gov/live.